Public Health Q&As

 Will there be a new Board of Health?

 Yes.
-Commissioners have approved the establishment of a foundational board of health.
-The board would have five members, including two commissioners.
-It will be empaneled in summer 2022 to complete operational items associated with establishing the health department prior to Jan.
+Commissioners have approved the establishment of a Foundational Board of Health and named members on June 14.
+The Foundational Board of Health has five members, including two commissioners.
+It will complete operational items associated with establishing the health department prior to Jan.
 1, 2023.
-Once the health department is operational, the County intends to transition to a board of health with a wider variety of expertise.
-Applications for those interested in being on the foundational board of health were accepted through April 27 with interviews occurring in May.
-Appointments to the foundational board of health will be made on June 14, 2022.
+Once the health department is operational, the County intends to transition to a Board of Health with a wider variety of expertise.

 Will there be COVID-related public health orders from Arapahoe County?